carleyandelin/startup2024/README.md

 - [x] **Bundled and transpiled** - done!
 - [x] **Routing** - All paths are working (finally!
 Except the ranking on the leaderboard page, which I'm going to change soon)

-## Login Deliverable
+## Service Deliverable

-This deliverable demonstrates authenticating users and storing credentials and authentication tokens in MongoDB.
+This deliverable demonstrates converting the JavaScript application into a web application by implementing a web service that listens on a network port for HTTP requests.